Institutional Asset Management

 There is a dimension to the SEC Document Analyzer that goes beyond analytical speed.
 It is structural.
 Every filing analyzed, every risk factor surfaced, every year-over-year comparison completed adds to a body of structured financial intelligence that informs every subsequent query.

-For Client B, this meant that by the end of the first full year of deployment, the analytical depth available for their longest-held positions was qualitatively different from anything a manual process — or a generic AI tool — could have produced.
+For this firm, that meant that by the end of the first full year of deployment, the analytical depth available for their longest-held positions was qualitatively different from anything a manual process -- or a generic AI tool -- could have produced.
 The team had not just gotten faster.
 They had gotten smarter, systematically, with every quarter that passed.

 How Intelligence Compounds